johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 each text chunk.
 These two arrays are also the same size & in the same order so a vector at index 0 in the `vector_array` will correspond to the text chunk at index 0 in the `split_text_content` array.

-We are now ready to build the FAISS index & collect user input.
+We are now ready to build the FAISS index and collect user input.

 ```python
 ###############################################